"At first Halloween was for European pagan traditions, but eventually it received a Christian interpretation by missionaries."

 (1 Thessalonians 5:22 Abstain from all APPEARANCE OF EVIL)

 Another name for it is Guising or role playing.
 This is when children dress up like ghosts, witches, goblins or any other of their favorite characters.
-They go door-to-door, screaming 'Trick-or-Treat', recieving candy from strangers.
+They go door-to-door, screaming 'Trick-or-Treat', receiving candy from strangers.
 But everything has an origin... what is the origin to this practice?
-In a pagan persepective, Halloween, October 31st was and still is, a day when spirits (demons) rise from their graves, roaming around, returning to the homes they once lived.
-In te 18th Century, villagers were frightened by these spirits/demons, they left gifts on their door-steps.
-Offering nuts and fruits, on their finest dinner-ware, feeding the hungry spirits.
+In a pagan perspective, Halloween, October 31st was and still is, a day when spirits (demons) rise from their graves, roaming around, returning to the homes they once lived.
+In the 18th Century, villagers were so frightened by these spirits/demons, they left gifts on their door-steps.
+Offering nuts and fruits, on their finest dinner-ware, to feed these hungry spirits.
 The villagers feared that if they left no gifts they would be punished by these spirits (demons), tormented, and haunted, in other words... cursed!
 People were so terrified of these spirits/demons that they decided to dress up as ghosts, witches, goblins, and other evil things.
 Why?
 So they could blend in with the spirits/demons, and not be harmed by them.
 Hmmm, let's think, spirits/demons walked the earth, going door-to-door, begging for fruits and nuts.
 And now-a-days, children go door-to-door, begging for candy, fruits or nuts.
 Sounds the same, huh?
 You be the judge.

 ~~~~~~~~~~~~~~~~~~~~